Best Lightweight Hiking Shoes: Our Top 11 Picks

 Best Shoes for Backpacking

 Weighing in at just under two pounds, the Spire is the second heaviest shoe on our list.
-For us, however, that isn’t a dealbreaker.
+For our testers, however, this wasn’t a dealbreaker.
 In return for those extra few ounces you get a far burlier, sturdier, more durable, and supportive shoe than you’ll come across at a lighter weight.

-We were also smitten with the Spire’s breathability, light but effective protection, and extra-aggressive tread, which provided simply awesome traction and grip on loose and wet terrain.
+Our testers were also smitten with the Spire’s breathability, light but effective protection, and extra-aggressive tread, which provided awesome traction and grip on loose and wet terrain.

-The Spire aren’t the cheapest hiking shoes out there, granted.
+The Spire aren’t the cheapest hiking shoes out there.
 However, their high-quality build and long-term performance make them well worth the added outlay.

 Key Features